Dodge Durango: First generation (DN; 1998)

 The Durango was marketed as a sturdy truck-based SUV designed to hold up to seven passengers and tow up to 7,500 lbs when properly equipped.
 The Durango shared a front end, instrument panel, and front seats with the Dakota pickup on which it was based, and its taillights and liftgate handle with Chrysler's minivan models of the time (the Dodge Caravan, Plymouth Voyager and Chrysler Town & Country).
 Original designs of the eight-passenger Durango featured a rear-facing third-row similar to many older station wagons.
 To make room for a more practical forward-facing third row, Dodge shortened the length of the front doors and raised the roof two inches (5 cm) beyond the front seats, allowing for stadium seating.
 The Durango's roof rack was designed to mask the appearance of the raised roof.

-The 4.7 L Magnum V8 replaced the 5.2 L Magnum V8 engine for 2000; however, the 5.2 was still available in the early 2000 models.
+The 4.7 L PowerTech V8 replaced the 5.2 L Magnum V8 engine for 2000; however, the 5.2 was still available in the early 2000 models.
 In that same year, a special AWD performance version called the R/T was released with a 5.9 L Magnum V8.
 In 1999 and 2000, a limited-edition Shelby S.P.360 version was offered that featured a supercharged version of the 5.9 L Magnum V8 engine.
 Output is 360 hp and 412 lbft of torque.
 Exterior modifications include unique wheels, tires, suspension, and bumpers.
 It came standard with Viper blue paint with two racing stripes down the center of the truck.
 It had a 0 to 60 mph time of 7.1 seconds.
 The top speed was 142 mph.